San Marcos Growers LogoSan Marcos Growers

 Echeveria 'Black Prince' was created by Frank Reinelt , who operated Vetterle and Reinelt Nursery in Capitola, California.
 It was first offered through the Cactus and Succulent Society of America (CSSA) Journal in the May-June 1970 issue by editors Charlie Glass and Bob Foster at their Abbey Gardens Nursery (Abbey Gardens #70-170).
 It was noted as an appealing new cultivar that resulted from crossing Echeveria shaviana as the seed parent with E. affinis as the pollen parent.
 Echeveria affinis, often called the "Black Echeveria", gives this plant its dark coloration while Echeveria shaviana gives it its delicacy.
 This plant is squatter with shorter more triangular leaves than the similar cultivar 'Black Knight' and also is a more prolific clumping plant.
 We grew this interesting dark cultivar from 2010 to 2011 from plants acquired from the micropropagation laboratory (tissue culture) at Longview Horticulture in New Zealand and the image used on this webpage is from them as well.

-This information about Echeveria 'Black Prince' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Echeveria 'Black Prince' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]